ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-abstract-data-types.md

 In contrast, an [abstract data type]{.term} (ADT) does not specify concrete values or implementations.
 Instead, it defines a data type purely in terms of a set of operations and the expected behaviour of those operations, as determined by their inputs and outputs.
 An ADT does not dictate _how_ the operations should be implemented, and multiple implementations are often possible.
-These implementation details are hidden from the user—a concept known as [encapsulation]{.term}.
+These implementation details are hidden from the user -- a concept known as [encapsulation]{.term}.
 The set of operations offered by an abstract data type is known as its [application programming interface](#interface){.term} (API).

 Using an ADT, we can distinguish between the logical behaviour of a data type and its actual implementation in a concrete program.